Dirt Calculator

 How much dirt do I need for raised beds?

-For a 4x8 foot raised bed that is 12 inches deep, you need about 1.2 cubic yards of topsoil or garden soil mix.
+For a 4×8 foot raised bed that is 12 inches deep, you need about 1.2 cubic yards of topsoil or garden soil mix.
+A 4×4 foot raised bed at 12 inches deep requires 0.6 cubic yards.
+Always use quality topsoil mixed with compost — not fill dirt — for best plant growth.

 Should I compact fill dirt?

 Yes, compact fill dirt in 6-inch layers using a plate compactor or roller.
-Proper compaction prevents settling and ensures a stable base.
+Never add more than 6–8 inches of loose fill before compacting.
+Proper compaction prevents future settling, which can crack driveways, sidewalks, or building foundations placed on top.

 Related Calculators